 Location: Arab Street, Kampong Glam, Singapore.

 Established back in the 1950s, Samy’s Curry remains an iconic dining destination in Singapore, celebrated for its delectable array of curry-infused dishes.
 This family-owned gem specializes in South Indian cuisine, and the special dish for adventurous diners is undoubtedly the Fish Head Curry, crafted from a secret blend of in-house spices.
 If fish heads don’t pique your interest, fear not, as Samy’s offers a plethora of alternative options to tantalize your taste buds.

 Long Beach Seafood Restaurant

-Singapore has a large Tamil population from South India and for a taste of Indian food then drop by Tekka Centre in the Little India district.
-Typical dishes found here include curries, Indian breads like roti canai and martabak, and fried snacks like samosas.
-You can either sit and enjoy a full meal or buy some of the more portable bites such as plastic cups filled with chickpeas fried in mustard seeds.
+Singapore boasts a sizable Tamil population hailing from South India, and for a genuine taste of Indian flavors, make your way to Tekka Centre in the vibrant Little India district.
+Expect to savor traditional dishes such as curries, Indian bread like roti canai and martabak, and crispy delights like samosas.
+You can either sit down for a full-fledged meal or grab portable bites, such as cups brimming with chickpeas fried to perfection with mustard seeds.

 Tanglin Halt Hawker Centre

 Distinguished among Singapore’s many hawker centers, Tanglin Halt Hawker Centre earns its reputation, thanks in no small part to its legendary peanut pancakes.
 These pancakes, thick and fluffy, are generously stuffed with crunchy roasted peanuts.
 Alternatively, explore other delectable options, from curry puffs to heartier meals like roasted duck noodles and the traditional creamy Singapore seafood laksa.